 Open, Honest, Accessible CommunicationCommunication with a skilled probate attorney at Selis Law Firm is both safe and convenient.
 Whether on the phone, over the internet on video chat, or in person if you are unable to leave your home, you can speak with a probate lawyer who will listen and who cares.

 We Do More Than Just PaperworkSome probate lawyers simply fill out paperwork and sort out the estate with minimal effort.
-At our law offices in Ormond Beach and Palm Coast, we approach your probate case with compassion.
-We care about your needs and end goals, not just about the process.
+At our law offices in Ormond Beach and Palm Coast, serving Volusia County, Flagler County, and beyond, we approach your probate case with compassion.
+We care about your needs and goals, not just the process.

 A Probate Law Testimonial